erikbrinkman/cpparse/README.md

   create a vector, and append the result instead of overwrite.
 For flags, this will only be defined for integral types, and will just count.
 Error will throw an error and exit if a flag is repeated.
-- Add indentation to usage (with terminal width?) (use iostream manipulator).
 - Add operator<< to Parser to allow printing args and values.
 - Disable copy constructor of arguments.
 - Add non manual tests